featurist/browser-monkey/readme.md

 # debug

 Browser monkey will explain what it is doing using [`debug`](https://github.com/visionmedia/debug).
 It can be extremely useful to see which buttons were clicked, or which text boxes were typed-in.
-To turn on, follow the [guide](https://github.com/visionmedia/debug#browser-support), or in short:
+To turn on, follow the [guide](https://github.com/visionmedia/debug#browser-support), or in short, type this into your browser console:

 ```js
 localStorage['debug'] = '*';